INQOVI- cedazuridine and decitabine tablet, film coated

 • Take INQOVI one time a day at about the same time each day.

-• Take INQOVI on an empty stomach.
-Do not eat for at least 2 hours before and 2 hours after taking INQOVI.
+• Take INQOVI on an empty stomach at least 2 hours before or 2 hours after eating.

 • Swallow INQOVI tablets whole.
 Do not cut, crush, or chew the tablet.

-• If you vomit after taking a dose of INQOVI, do not take an additional dose.
+• If you vomit after taking a dose of INQOVI, do not take another dose.
 Take your next scheduled dose at your usual time.

 What are the possible side effects of INQOVI?